alexandrelamberty/nidus/README.md

 ### Run with Docker

-Create a file name `.env ` and add the following and use Docker compose to build and start the stack.
+Create a file name `.env ` and add the environment variables, then use Docker compose to build and start the stack.

 ```bash
 docker compose up --env-file .env up -d